Last Updated on 2025-11-09

 Cons:

-- The pellets can be too large for small fish.
+- Pellets may be too large for smaller fish.

-- Some fish may take time to adjust to the insect-based formula.
+- Some fish may need time to get used to the insect-based formula.

 - Tropical fish food that contains up to 40%, nutrient-rich Black Soldier Fly Larvae, the first ingredient